TMJ Symptoms and Treatments

 The temporomandibular joint is the hinge joint that connects the lower jaw or mandible to the temporal bone of the skull which is located in front of the ear on both sides of your head.
 These flexible joints allow your jaw to move smoothly up and down and side to side so that you can speak, chew and smile.
 The muscles which are attached to and surrounding the jaw joint are responsible for controlling the position and movement of the jaw.

-TMJ disorders occur as a result of problems with the jaw, jaw joint and the surrounding facial muscles that control movement of the jaw.
+TMJ disorders occur as a result of problems with the jaw, jaw joint and the surrounding facial muscles that control the movement of the jaw.

 Symptoms of TMJ